Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 In the 1st half of the 10th century, the first texts written in Cyrillic appeared among the Eastern Slavs.
 They were found on a vessel from Gnezdovo.
 Many inscriptions were found in the 2nd half of the 10th century.

-Letter is a way of fixing the language with descriptive signs for the purpose of communication between people.
+Letter is a way of fixing language with descriptive signs for the purpose of communication between people.

-There were the following types of letters:
+There were the following types of writing:

-1) pictography - writing with drawings
+1) pictography - writing with pictures

 2) hieroglyphic writing